 The U.S. Presence in Iran

 A huge American establishment, employing tens of thousands of U.S. troops and Iranian employees, was built up in Iran.
-The main functions of this operation were to offload cargoes at the docks, assemble trucks and planes in specially designed plants, and then ship the materiel to the Soviet Union on trains operated by the U.S. army.
+The main functions of this operation were to offload cargoes at the docks, assemble trucks and planes in specially designed plants, and then ship the material to the Soviet Union on trains operated by the U.S. army.
 Russia received millions of tons of American equipment in this way, enough to sustain 60 Soviet combat divisions on the eastern front against Germany.

-Iran itself became a recipient of Lend-Lease assistance, although most of the aid it received consisted of grain and other foodstuffs that had become scarce during the war, rather than military equipment.
+Iran itself became a recipient of Lend-Lease assistance, although most of the aid it received consisted of grain and other foodstuffs that had been scarce during the war, rather than military equipment.
 U.S. military personnel also assisted the Iranian government in organizing and training its internal police forces.
-It was the start of an extremely intimate relationship between the U.S. and Iranian governments that would continue right up until the Iranian revolution of the late 1970s.
+It was the start of an intimate relationship between the U.S. and Iranian governments that would continue right up until the Iranian revolution of the late 1970s.

-Learn more: The Iranian Revolution & the Hostage Crisis
+Learn More: The Iranian Revolution & the Hostage Crisis

 Britain’s Right to Iranian Oil

 Of the three countries that occupied Iran during World War II, only Britain had been granted the right to extract and market Iranian oil.
 The Soviet Union and the United States were eager to gain oil concessions of their own, and both countries pressured the Iranian government to grant such concessions.
 Many Iranian politicians resented this pressure, and in 1944 the Iranian parliament passed a law forbidding the cabinet from granting any additional oil concessions without the parliament’s permission.
-At least for the time being, Britain was able to retain its monopolistic position in Iran.